DennisSchwefelbauer/DaichiiCodeGenerator/README.md

 Simply put the last 4 Numbers of the Serialnumber into the 4 Fields and press "Generieren".

-Tested with the follow Vehicles:
+Tested with the following Vehicles:
 * Fiat Qubo
 * Fiat Grande Punto
 * Fiat Ducato